mashharuki/ethglobal-online-2025/README.md

 - **Smart Contracts**: Hardhat V3 with Viem integration for type safety
 - **UI/UX**: Tailwind CSS 4.0 with Radix UI components
 - **Testing**: Comprehensive test suites with Node.js built-in runner

+## How It's Made

+We built CrossDonate using a pnpm monorepo to manage two main packages: a contract package for our Solidity smart contracts and a frontend package for our Next.js application.
+This architecture allowed for parallel development, which was crucial for a time-constrained hackathon.
+Our code quality and formatting are consistently maintained by Biome.

+### Smart Contracts (The Foundation)

+Our smart contract architecture, developed with Hardhat V3, is designed for simplicity and cross-chain compatibility.

+**`CREATE2Factory.sol`**: This is the cornerstone for our unified address feature.
+We use a factory contract with CREATE2 to deterministically deploy our DonationPool contract on multiple chains (Sepolia and Arbitrum Sepolia), ensuring they share the exact same address.
+This is the key to our "one address" user experience.

+**`DonationPool.sol`**: Deployed on each chain, this contract is responsible for receiving donations (both native currency and ERC20 tokens like PYUSD), tracking balances, and exposing owner-only functions.
+We intentionally used a simple but robust EOA-based onlyOwner access control model to ensure security while keeping the scope manageable for an MVP.

+### Frontend (The User Experience)

+The frontend is a modern web application built with Next.js 15 and TypeScript, leveraging its latest features for a fast and interactive user experience.

+We used the App Router with React 19 features like the use hook and Suspense for efficient data fetching and streamlined loading states.
+Server Actions are used for critical administrative tasks, like triggering the fund aggregation process from the admin dashboard.
+This provides a secure way to interact with our backend logic without building a separate API.

+For Web3 connectivity, we integrated Wagmi and RainbowKit, which provided a seamless wallet connection experience and simplified our interactions with the smart contracts—from sending transactions to listening for on-chain events in real-time.

+### The Magic Sauce: How We Used Avail Nexus

+The true innovation of CrossDonate is its automated cross-chain aggregation, which is powered by the Avail NexusSDK.
+This partner technology was a game-changer for us.

+When a project owner clicks "Convert & Withdraw," our backend logic utilizes the Avail Nexus SDK to:

+1. Read the balances of all donated tokens from our DonationPool contracts on each chain.
+2. Execute the necessary cross-chain bridging and token swaps to convert all these disparate assets into a single target token (USDC on Arbitrum Sepolia).

+Avail Nexus allowed us to abstract away the most complex part of our system—cross-chain interoperability—saving us from building a fragile, custom solution and enabling us to focus on the core user experience.

+### Notable Hacks & Workflow

+Given the time constraints, our most notable "hack" was to deliberately simplify our security model to an EOA onlyOwner pattern, bypassing the complexity of a multi-sig system.
+This was a strategic trade-off that allowed us to deliver a fully functional end-to-end product.

+Additionally, instead of setting up a complex indexing service, we implemented real-time updates on the frontend by directly listening to contract events using Wagmi's useContractEvent hook, which was incredibly fast and effective for our MVP.

 ## Technology Stack